hschhhwwwo0o/yamu/README.md

 ## Development

-Tracking of tasks was done using GitHub Projects (I didn't like GitHub Projects 👎).
+Tracking of tasks was done using GitHub Projects (👎).

 The development of the project was divided into several stages: